Lazy-work/bridge-docs/guide/runtime/vue/using-vue-libraries.md

 ### Remove overhead

-The Bridge library leverage the integration of React Hook however to do so, no only it needs a extra work to enable state tracking and notify changes but also it prevents the Bridge library to overlap React mechanism.
+The Unison framework leverage the integration of React Hook however to do so, no only it needs a extra work to enable state tracking and notify changes but also it prevents the Unison framework to overlap React mechanism.

 Using Vue libraries instead of React libraries can significantly reduce overhead by eliminating the need for React primitives such as `useState`, `useEffect` and so on.